Skip to content

 bash

-mkdir my-agent
+mkdir -p my-agent/resources && cd my-agent

-Create workflow.yaml:
+workflow.yaml:

 yaml